romario-agc/Darwin/README.md

 The data is obtained using [Reddit's Api](https://www.reddit.com/dev/api/).

 The site is also attached to a [MongoDB](https://www.mongodb.com/) Database and hosted on [Heroku](https://www.heroku.com/home).

+## Upcoming features

+Currently working on adding a few features to make the site complete.

+* User Profiles
+* Ability to subscribe to Subreddits
+* Mobile version of site
+* iOS Application
+* Maybe rebuild replacing angular with ReactJS [Tentative]